dhis2-metadata/IDSR-AGG-Integrated_Disease_Surveillance_And_Response/docs/vpd_surveillance_aggregate_design.md

 5. The sequential and annual sample counts, which will define which periods the predictor is obtaining data from

 Altering these components will allow you to alter the definition of the threshold.

+These predictors can be set to run automatically or can also be run manually.
+Configuration of the automated process is discussed within the installation guide.